 Tahoe is an open source research-oriented software platform for the development of numerical methods and material models.

-The goal of the work surrounding Tahoe is the simulation of stresses and deformations, or other variables of interest, for situations
+The goal of the work surrounding Tahoe is the simulation of materials physics involving measures such as stress, deformation, velocity, temperature, or other state variables of interest, for situations

 that cannot be treated by standard continuum simulation techniques.
 These situations include material

 fracture or failure, interfacial adhesion and debonding, shear banding, length-scale dependent elasticity

 and plasticity, deformation in small-scale structures, solid-liquid-gas interactions,

 and other multi-physical phenomena observed at multiple length and time scales for a wide range of materials.

 and other particle methods, such as ellipsoidal and poly-ellipsoidal Discrete Element Method (DEM), Smoothed Particle Hydrodynamics (SPH), PeriDynamics (PD), coupled DEM-SPH, coupled DEM-PD, poly-ellipsoidal DEM with particle fracture, and coupled ellipsoidal Discrete Element Method - Computational Fluid Dynamics (DEM-CFD).

 Tahoe also includes a number